jlgerber/cpp_happy_fun_time/session_04/session4.md

 Pretty simple.
 Two private variables (first_name, last_name), and two methods - a constructor, and a greet function.
 Notice anything odd?
 The method declarations only contain type information.
 They don't even have parameter names.
 You can declare them with names, but you don't have to.

 Allright.
-Lets jump over to Person.cpp and actually implement these two functions.
+Let's jump over to Person.cpp and actually implement these two functions.

 ```
 #include "Person.h"